-There are now two parts to Plaza Mayor, one which is home to the cinema, bowling alley, leisure centre, restaurants and a few shops and then the other building with all the shops including Zara, Mango, Massimo Dutti, Mercadona Supermarkets and cafes.
+There are now two parts to Plaza Mayor, one which is home to the cinema, bowling alley, leisure centre and loads of restaurants whilst the other buildings all the shops including Zara, Mango, Massimo Dutti, Mercadona Supermarkets and cafes.

 There is a huge choice of Restaurants to choose from at Plaza Mayor from Mc Donalds and Burger King to Spanish Tapas, from Kebabs to Tacos.
 We personally quite like 100 Montaditos and Lizarran which are tapas and very cheap, Cervecería de Sureña which is also tapas and freshly fried fish followed by El Piave for some Ice Cream.
 Click here for a full list of Restaurants at Plaza Mayor.